Luzifer/twitch-bot/docs/content/configuration/events.md

 Fields:

 - `channel` _string_ - The channel the event occurred in
+- `hasChannelPointVoting` _bool_ - Whether the poll has channel-point voting enabled
 - `poll` _EventSubEventPoll_ - The poll object describing the poll, see schema in [`pkg/twitch/eventsub.go#L92`](https://github.com/Luzifer/twitch-bot/blob/master/pkg/twitch/eventsub.go#L152)
 - `status` _string_ - The status of the poll (one of `completed`, `terminated` or `archived`) - only available in `poll_end`
 - `title` _string_ - The title of the poll the event was generated for